Drawpie

 Why isn’t Lionel Messi higher?

 It’s the most debated name on any 2026 list.
 Messi led Argentina to the 2022 title, won the Golden Ball, and by advanced metrics still ranks among the most valuable players in the world.
 The counterargument is simply that he now plays in MLS rather than a top European league, which leads some analysts to slide him down — and others to argue that’s an unfair “league bias.”
-We’ve placed him at No. 9 as a compromise between his current setting and the fact that, on the ball, he can still decide any match he’s in.
+We placed him at No. 9 before a ball was kicked, as a compromise between his current setting and the fact that, on the ball, he can still decide any match he’s in.
+The Round of 16 proved the point: holders Argentina fell 2-0 behind to Egypt and Messi — one of the tournament’s joint-top scorers through the group stage — had a first-half penalty saved, but he responded by assisting Cristian Romero’s goal and firing the 83rd-minute equaliser before Enzo Fernández’s stoppage-time winner sealed a 3-2 comeback.
+The holders march on to face Switzerland in the quarter-finals, and Messi is still writing what may prove his last World Cup story.

 How does FIFA’s official player ranking work?